 13. Family members and friends authorized by the court to participate in the visitation that do not comply with the monitor's guidelines and rules will result in the cancellation of the supervised visit.

-15. No gifts for the child(ren) are permitted with the exception of the child(ren)'s birthday(s), Christmas, Hanukkah, or other holidays at which gifts are usually given.
-Gifts will also be allowed at the first visit when there has been a substantial amount of separation between visiting parent and child(ren).
-The Monitor will not monitor or enforce what is given. *Some cases are not allowed to exchange gifts.
+15. Small and appropriate gifts are allowed for the child(ren), and during holidays/birthdays.
+Gifts will also be allowed at the first visit when there has been a substantial amount of separation between visiting parent and child(ren). *Some cases are not allowed to exchange gifts.

 17. For Saturday or Sunday visits you must call by Friday at 5:00pm to cancel.
 When visits fall on a holiday, cancellation must be made no later than one week prior to the visit.
 If holiday cancellations are made less than one week in advance, parents are responsible for paying the late fee.

 18. Failure of the visiting parent to arrive within 15 minutes of your designated time of arrival without calling to let us know that you will be running late, will result in cancellation.
 You will be responsible for paying the appropriate fee and the child(ren) will be returned to the custodial party.

 19. Except for late cancellation or inability to arrive on time, all calls are to be placed to the monitor during office hours, Monday to Friday, 9:00 am to 5:00 pm (PST).